rbisdorff/Digraph3/docSphinx/tutorial.rst

    'c1'  |  -10.0   -7.4   -5.4   -3.4
    'c2'  |  -96.4  -72.2  -52.3  -34.0

-The main run time (see Lines 23-29 of the object description above) is spent by the class constructor in computing a bipolar valued outranking relation on the extended actions set including both the new alternatives as well as the quartile class limits.
+The main run time (see Lines 23-29 of the object description above) is spent by the class constructor in computing a bipolar-valued outranking relation on the extended actions set including both the new alternatives as well as the quartile class limits.
 In case of large volumes, ie many new decision alternatives and centile classes for instance, a multi-threading version may be used when multiple processing cores are available (see the technical description of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class).

-The actual rating procedure will rely on a complete ranking of the new decision alternatives as well as the quantile class limits obtained from the corresponding bipolar valued outranking digraph.
+The actual rating procedure will rely on a complete ranking of the new decision alternatives as well as the quantile class limits obtained from the corresponding bipolar-valued outranking digraph.
 Two efficient and scalable ranking rules, the **Copeland** and its valued version, the **Netflows** rule may be used for this purpose.
 The *rankingRule* parameter allows to choose one of both.
 With *rankingRule='best'* (see Line 2 above) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).

 In this rating example, the *NetFlows* rule appears to be the more appropriate ranking rule.